Information on the governance of Orienteering ACT.

 The OA Operational Manual can be accessed at the Orienteering Australia (OA) website.

 OACT is party to Orienteering Australia’s public liability insurance for $20 million and professional indemnity for $2 million.
-This insurance cover is held with Sportscover Australia Pty Ltd and is renewed on each 31 January.
+This insurance cover is held with Sportscover Australia Pty Ltd and is renewed in December each year.
 The certificate can be downloaded from the Orienteering Australia website.

 This insurance does not cover personal injury suffered by a competitor during an orienteering event.
 Competitors take part in an orienteering event at their own risk.